eddiemcconkie/ePortfolio/index.md

 ### [Moon Lander and Asteroids](asteroids.md)

-For my OOP class, we worked on several big projects throughout the semester, including remakes of the classic games *Moon Lander* and *Asteroids*.
+For my OOP class, I worked on several big projects throughout the semester, including remakes of the classic games *Moon Lander* and *Asteroids*.

 <img src="images/Asteroids.png" width="400">